MtnBiker/bphealth/README.md

 Step #1.
 Launch Health app on your iPhone.
 Step #2.
 Tap on your Profile Picture on the top right.
 Step #3.
 Tap on Export All Health Data → Export to somewhere on your hard drive.
 Step #4.
-Launch the app and click the button to select the downloaded export.zip file. [currently only importing from /Downloads.
-This selection isn't doing anything]
+Launch the app and click the button to select the downloaded export.zip file.
 Step #5.
 Click Import.

 ### Issues